 Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.

-The AEC has the goal to transform ASEAN into a stable, prosperous, and highly competitive region with economic development and reduced poverty and socio-economic disparities.
+The AEC has the goal to transform ASEAN into a stable, prosperous, and highly competitive region.
+It foresees economic development and reduced poverty, as well as socio-economic disparities.

 In addition to the AEC, the ASEAN Community comprises the ASEAN Security Community and the ASEAN SocioCultural Community.